Sarhamam/NoeticEidosProject/README.md

 - Local geometric structure of semantic complexity
 - Geometric interpretability of LLMs

+### Our Philosophy
+We believe that any system capable of shaping language, thought, or decision-making at scale—especially superintelligent models—must operate under transparent, inspectable structures.
+Interpretability is not a feature; it is an ethical foundation.

+We do not insist on geometry as the only solution, but we recognize its natural alignment: geometric methods allow structure to be analyzed even without access to model weights or training data.
+This makes them a powerful candidate for building public, auditable reasoning systems.

+The Noetic Eidos Project stands for structural transparency, and the right to understand the logic that governs our words.

 ### Current Work
 - Formal hypothesis: semantic regions exhibit non-zero curvature; syntax is geometrically flat
 - Geometric analysis of learned spaces via local invariants